 NoSQL Databases Types

-Document Databases – The document databases pair each key with a complex data structure termed as a document.
-Documents may have key-value pairs or key-array pairs or nested documents.
+Document Databases – The document databases pair each key with a complex data structure termed a document.
+Documents may have key-value pairs or key-array pairs of nested documents.
 Document NoSQL databases are: MongoDB, Couchbase, ArangoDB, Apache CouchDB, Cosmos DB, OrientDB, IBM Domino, MarkLogic.

-Graph stores – Finally when the data is in the form of graphs, social connections, networks, road-maps and transport links we use Graph type NoSQL DB such as AllegorGraph or Neo4j.
+Graph stores – Finally when the data is in the form of graphs, social connections, networks, road-maps, and transport links we use Graph types NoSQL DB such as AllegorGraph or Neo4j.

 Here we shall take a look at 4 NoSQL Databases in detail.

 Cassandra has the ability to handle large quantity of structured data.
 It was developed to search inbox for Facebook and is a distributed type of data storage system.
 The data is usually spread out among several commodity servers.
 The storage capacity of data can be increased effortlessly by taking the service online.
 It does not involve complex structures as all nodes are in the same cluster.

 Cassandra is written in Java is a SQL type language and is the second best open source database used by Facebook, Cisco, Twitter, eBay, Netflix, Rackspace and others.